T-Mobile US (TMUS) LEAPS Options Analysis: High-Delta Mean-Reversion Strategy After a Deep Pullback

 Latest News for TMUS

-DNB Asset Management AS raised its position in T-Mobile US, Inc. (NASDAQ: TMUS) by 27.7% during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 715,202 shares of the Wireless communications provider's stock after purchasing an additional 155,260 shares during
+Bingham Private Wealth LLC purchased a new position in shares of T-Mobile US, Inc. (NASDAQ: TMUS) in the undefined quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor purchased 3,660 shares of the Wireless communications provider's stock, valued at approximately $743,000.
+Several

 Analyst Price Targets — TMUS